vhulf/PopCalc/README.md

 # PopCalc
-DLL to open up calc.exe to demonstrate that you injected DLLs
+DLL to open up calc.exe to demonstrate that you injected DLLs - forked from CuckooEXE